hyperloop-modules/titanium-cloudsharing/README.md

 # Ti.CloudSharing
 Use the iOS 10+ `UICloudSharingController` in Appcelerator Titanium.

-> **NOTE**: This module is not finished, yet and should therefore not be used in production apps so far.
-Feel free to contribute to this module!

 ## Run the Sample

 1. Copy the `ti.cloudsharing` folder to your `lib/` (Alloy) or your Resources (Classic) directory